Attention Deficit: Lincoln starts hanging out with Clyde and his family when he feels he doesn't get enough attention from his own family at home.

 - Acquired Situational Narcissism: Lincoln begins acting like a stuck-up jerk after enjoying the high life with Lord Tetherby.

-- An Aesop: Money cannot buy you friendship.
+- Money cannot buy you friendship.

 - Big "WHAT?!": By Lincoln when he realizes his time with the limo has expired and is no longer a kid in one.